OffBy0x01/usbskeletonkey/README.md

 USB Skeleton Key
 =================

-Skeleton Key is a physical pen-testing tool using a micro-controller
+Skeleton Key is a physical pen-testing framework that makes use of a Raspberry Pi micro-controller to provide a portable and streamline Enumeration/Exploitation capabilities

 Features
 ---------

-- NMAP
-- Enumeration
+  * Enumeration

-Installation
+  * NMAP

+Setup
 -------------
+When making use of the Pi we expect a specifically crafted Raspberry Pi Zero in order to provide status lights (Although this is optional).
+The HAT we make use of by default is the [Blinkt kit](https://shop.pimoroni.com/products/blinkt) and we also make use of a [USB Stem kit](https://shop.pimoroni.com/products/zero-stem-usb-otg-connector) to provide a USB stick look and feel.

 Install USB Skeleton Key by running: